 Araya Rasdjarmrearnsook is represented by her video Reading For Female Corpse (2001).
 [Confusingly, I saw a different Araya video two years ago which had the same title and date.]
 Araya can be seen reading aloud to a woman's corpse which is positioned in a coffin-like glass box.

 Manit Sriwanichpoom's trademark 'Pink Man', a man in a bright pink suit pushing a shopping trolley incongruously inserted into photographs, is seen here as a spectator at the public lynchings of Thai pro-democracy protesters in 1976.
 The images (Horror In Pink) are extremely powerful, especially Horror In Pink I, in which a hanged man is about to be savagely beaten with a chair.
-This horrifying photograph (taken by photojournalist Neal Ulevich) should be on permanent display, lest we forget; it was also used as the cover for the 7" Dead Kennedys single Holiday In Cambodia in 1980.
+This horrifying photograph (taken by photojournalist Neal Ulevich) was also used as the cover for the 7" Dead Kennedys single Holiday In Cambodia in 1980.

 24 October 2007